DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-greening-the-city-with-better-lighting.md

 ### Next steps

-This project prompted a new idea: combine this data with building energy consumption data from PG&E to further refine SFE’s outreach strategy.
-This approach will allow staff to develop comprehensive energy proposals - not just lighting - to target clients.
+This project prompted a couple of new ideas:

+1. Combine this data with building energy consumption data from PG&E to further refine and prioritize SFE’s outreach strategy.
+This approach allows SFE staff to target the high-energy users first and to identify specific building sectors with abundance of potential, and
+2. Continue updating the data-set, including new permit information, and integrating it into a custom dashboard so Energy Watch staffers can see a summary of information quickly, and use it to conduct high-impact outreach.

+## Project Team:

+Department of Environment

+* Kathleen Bryan, Senior Energy Efficiency Specialist
+* Lowell Chu, Senior Energy Efficiency Specialist
+* Ben Cooper, Alameda County
+* Imma Dela Cruz, Energy Efficiency Analyst

 ---